Bluey the Ride: Here Come the Grannies! Development

 Construction

 Postman Pat Parcel post closed on June 2nd 2025, and construction immediately got underway for Project Sunshine.
-On the first day after closure all figures, signage and other IP related to Postman Pat were removed from site ahead of demolition beginning.
-By the end of the week the site was then surrounded by a construction wall, which was built as the soundtrack to Postman Pat Parcel Post still echoed from the speakers around the site.
+On the first day after closure, all figures, signage and other IP related to Postman Pat were removed from site ahead of demolition beginning.
+By the end of the week, the site was then surrounded by a construction wall, which was built as the soundtrack to Postman Pat Parcel Post still echoed from the speakers around the site.

-The work on Get Set Go Treetop Adventure could also swiftly get underway, as the foundations for the new supports had been poured over Winter and covered in wood chippings until needed.
+The work on Get Set Go Treetop Adventure could also swiftly get underway, as the foundations for the new supports had been poured over the previous Winter and covered in wood chippings until needed.
 It therefore only took a single day for the now unnecessary track to be removed from Get Set Go, along with several supports.
 And by the end of the week, much of the new course had already been installed, using a mixture of original track pieces, connected by new fabrication.

-The work on Get Set Go is due to be completed within a month and ride will reopen in early July.
-During that time, the main entrance to CBeebies Land will also be closed for at least some time, whilst work is being carried out overhead.
-This also means CBeebies Land Photo Studio is closed and the entrance to Something Special Sensory Garden is through the exit.
+The work on Get Set Go was completed within a month and ride reopened in early July.
+During that time, the main entrance to CBeebies Land was closed, whilst work is being carried out overhead.
+Whilst this work was carried out, the entrance to CBeebies Land was through the tree next door, a little closer to Spinball Whizzer with guests entering the main part of the rest of CBeebies Land through Big Fun Showtime.
+This also meant that CBeebies Land Photo Studio was closed and the entrance to Something Special Sensory Garden was through the exit.